lammps/lammps/doc/src/labelmap.rst

 that there is no requirement that a type label be defined for every numeric type.

-It may sometimes be useful to define multiple label maps for a single type-kind.
+It may sometimes be useful to define multiple label maps.
 This can be done using the *mapID* keyword.
 The specified *name* is the mapID assigned to the label map.
 The ID of a label map can only contain alphanumeric characters and underscores.
-If the *mapID* keyword is not used, the specified type labels are assigned to the default label map for each type-kind, which has no mapID.
+If the *mapID* keyword is not used, the specified type labels are assigned to the default label map, which has no mapID.

 ----------